DanielRyder/Portfolio/README.md

 The boat responds to the waves using vertex normals to calculate forces to be applied, and the boat can be driven from a 3rd person and 1st person view.

-Showing this demo and presenting the solution to an industry expert we won the award for the best solution.
+After showing this demo and presenting the solution to an industry expert we won the award for the best solution.

 [![](http://img.youtube.com/vi/OqhCJ8RmsYs/0.jpg)](http://www.youtube.com/watch?v=OqhCJ8RmsYs "Engineering You're Hired Winning Project: Sea Plough")